Programs

 Rise Mentoring Program

-School-age children with a parent in custody who will benefit from the support the program provides.
-Teachers, parents or caseworkers may refer a student.
+School-aged children with a parent in custody who would benefit from the support provided by the program are eligible.
+Visit www.shineforkids.org.au to find locations Rise is offered.

 Rise Together Days